wso2/ballerina-vscode/packages/ballerina-extension/e2e-test/e2e-authoring/scenarios/run-concurrent/scenario.md

   project changes only when the package overview is opened via the node's inline "Open Overview" action.
-- A run started from the workspace overview opens the "Select an integration to run" quickpick whose items are project PATHS;
-  typing the package name filters it.
+- A run started from the workspace overview opens the "Select an integration to run" quickpick.
+Item labels are integration NAMES (project paths appear only as item descriptions); typing the package name filters it.